SilvioGiancola/CloudLabeling-API/docs/content/GetStarted/6_TrainModel.rst

   :width: 600
   :alt: Alternative text

-The interface will inform you of the time it needs to train the model.
+The interface will inform you whether it is currently training, the estimated time for the training of the model, and when was the last training performed.